 Basic: No GPS, No Data Transfer

-On the most basic and simple end of the product range, cycling computers record distance, speed, and time.
+On the most basic and simple end of the product range, non-GPS enabled cycling computers record the basic data of distance, speed, and time.
 Lower priced computers stick to just those three data points and get the information from a speed sensor attached to the front fork that records wheel rotations by passing a magnet attached to a spoke on the front wheel.
 Once the computer knows the circumference of the wheel and tire, it can generate speed and distance information based on the frequency that the magnet passes the sensor.
 These types of computers either use a wired sensor like the Cateye Velo 7, or a wireless sensor like the Cateye Strada Slim.
 Either way, the principal method of obtaining the data is the same.

 Smartphones and iPhones